zarf-dev/zarf/docs/0-zarf-overview.md

 <Admonition type="info">

-Zarf can run on Linux without any pre-requirements.
-However, this quick start requires:
+This quick start requires you to already have:

-- [home brew](https://brew.sh/) package manager installed on your machine.
+- [Homebrew](https://brew.sh/) package manager installed on your machine.
+- [Docker](https://www.docker.com/) installed and running on your machine For more install options please visit our [Getting Started page](3-getting-started.md)

 </Admonition>